Using a Spacer Children’s Asthma Service Information Leaflet

 About asthma and spacers

-A spacer is a container, with a mouthpiece or mask at one end and a hole at the other end that the aerosol inhaler fits into.
+A spacer is a container, with a mouthpiece or mask at one end and a hole at the other.
+The aerosol inhaler fits into the hole.

-• Your child gets more medicine into their lungs
+- Help your child get more medicine into their lungs

-• They work just as well as nebulisers in acute attacks of asthma.
+- Work as well as nebulisers in acute asthma attacks

-• Place the mask over your baby’s face so that it seals around the nose & mouth, tilting the spacer slightly upwards
+- Place the mask over your baby’s face so that it seals around the nose and mouth, tilting the spacer slightly upwards.

-• Press the inhaler once and allow your baby to breathe it in for a slow count of ten
+- Press the inhaler once and allow your baby to breathe it in slowly for a count of ten.

 Repeat these steps for each puff.